|The University of Adelaide||Home | Faculties & Divisions | Search|

 UniJobs, Lecturer of the Year National Finalist 2009

-Gary is carrying out PhD research in the field of early stage venture financing.
+Gary's PhD examined early stage venture financing.
 He is interested in the phenomenon of how and why investors invest in new ventures started by entrepreneurs with whom they have a prior relationship.

 Hancock G., Best Practice Business Incubator Management: Toward a Conceptual Research Framework.
 (Australian Graduate School of Entrepreneurship International Entrepreneurship Research Exchange Conference Aukland, New Zealand, 2006)